 |Shared Services Canada||11,614||11,533|

 8. Segmented information

-Presentation by segment is based on the Agency's program activities architecture.
+Presentation by segment is based on the Agency's program alignment architecture.
 The presentation by segment is based on the same accounting policies as described in the Summary of significant accounting policies in note 4.
-The following table presents the expenses incurred and revenues generated for the main program activities, by major object of expenses and by major type of revenues.
-The segmented results for the period are as follows

 - Date modified: